sohamvg/cache-simulator/README.md

 - **Write back on data-write hit:** On write hits, write to the cache and set dirty bit to 1.
 Write back to the main memory whenever a dirty block is replaced.
 - **Write allocate on data-write miss:** On write miss, update the main memory and load to the cache from the main memory.

+*Note:* The main memory & test memory are initialized with values equal to the block number/address.

 ## Testing
 Set the `DEBUG` macro in `cache_sim.cpp` to 1 to print the state of the cache after each request and additional information useful for testing.

 A *dummy test memory* which has no cache component is used to verify the results of all read requests.
 All `W` requests simply write to the test memory and all `R` requests simply read from the test memory which are then compared with the results of the `R` request given by the cache simulation.
-If matched, "Correct Read!!" is printed and "Wrong Read!!" is printed otherwise.
+If matched, "Correct read!!" is printed and "Wrong read!!" is printed otherwise.

 ### Generating test inputs
 `test_input_generator.cpp` can be used to generate large random test inputs which can be checked with the dummy test memory for correctness.